 - Butane Fuel – remember to get butane fuel for your culinary torch.

-Easy Green Tea Coconut Creme Brulee Recipe Experiment:
+Instant Pot Green Tea Creme Brulee Recipe Experiment

 Yes, we ate all 8 green tea coconut creme brulees ourselves within 2 days.
 It’s not that we didn’t want to share, but we needed a taste test. 😉

-Easy Green Tea Coconut Creme Brulee Recipe Pressure Cooker vs Oven Results:
+Green Tea Creme Brulee Pressure Cooker vs Oven Results:

 The tastes from all 3 methods were spot on.
 The differences were the textures and the caramel on top.